quicwg/datagram/draft-ietf-quic-datagram.md

 bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.

-The DATAGRAM frame is structured as follows:
+DATAGRAM frames are structured as follows:

 ~~~
 DATAGRAM Frame {